top of page

 But first vocab.
 Butterflies don't usually make cocoons, though some species do.
 Typically moths make cocoons.
 Cocoons are not the same as Chrysalises.
 The pupa form of a butterfly is called a chrysalis.
 The plural of chrysalis is chrysalids or chrysalides or chrysalises.
 The plural of pupa is pupae.
 Other insects like bees, wasps and beetles make pupae but only butterfly pupae are called chrysalises.

-We can correctly refer to stage three of the butterfly life-cyle as either a pupa or a chrysalis.
+We can correctly refer to stage three of the butterfly life-cycle as either a pupa or a chrysalis.

-Caterpillars initiate the visible parts of this process after they have had their fill of terrestrial living as a lowly juvenile on host plants and are ready to take on their next phase in life.
+All caterpillars grow up to be moths or butterflies.
+Caterpillars initiate the visible parts of this complex process after they have had their fill of terrestrial living as a lowly juvenile on host plants and are ready to take on their next phase in life.
 It is triggered by hormones and not a spiritual awakening as far as we know.

 Truthfully, the changes are increasingly taking place internally in the larva as juvenile hormones become less and adult hormones become greater.